phrq727/Taiko-FullAlt-Tracker/README.md

 UI buttons:

-Clear — reset statistics
+- Clear — reset statistics
-Clear Key — assign a reset key (X — delete the reset keybind) Keybinds — reassign game keys (4 steps: LK, LD, RD, RK)
+- Clear Key — assign a reset key (X — delete the reset keybind)
+- Keybinds — reassign game keys (4 steps: LK, LD, RD, RK)
+- Toggle: Toggle for enabling or disabling audio.
+- Select Audio: Upload a custom audio file in .mp3 or .wav format.
+(X - Restores the standard sound)

 The system supports custom and standard sound effects.

 Sound is off by default.

-Toggle: Toggle for quickly enabling or disabling audio.

-Select Audio: Upload a custom audio file in .mp3 or .wav format.

-"X" button: Reset settings.
-Restores the standard sound (default)

 The program can also be used for osu!standard.